Watts Scores Twice to Lead Sceptres Past Sirens

 • Discuss this story on the Professional Women's Hockey League message board...

-- Watts Scores Twice to Lead Sceptres Past Sirens - Toronto Sceptres
+- Watts Scores Twice to Lead Sceptres Past Sirens - New York Sirens

-- New York Signs Knowles to 10-Day Contract - New York Sirens

-- Boston Beats Montréal 3-2 in a Shootout Between the League's Top Two Teams - Boston Fleet

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.